Header tag

 Tuesday, 21 March 2023

-So why aren’t we living in a world of perfect personalization?
+So why aren’t we living in a world of perfect personalisation?
 We've been hearing for a while that it'll be the next big thing, so why isn't it happening?

 Because it’s hard.
-There's just too much to consider, especially if you're after the ultimate goal of 1-to-1 personalization.
+There's just too much to consider, especially if you're after the ultimate goal of 1-to-1 personalisation.

 1. Data capture: what data can you access?